Skip to content

 Our money keywords had to fit in that score 3 category.

-These were the keywords that positioned Cognism as a critical solution to the problem, for example: ‘how to gather high-quality data to run email campaigns and fuel sales teams for outbound’ or ‘’B2B data contact provider’.
+These keywords positioned Cognism as a critical solution to the problem, for example: ‘how to gather high-quality data to run email campaigns and fuel sales teams for outbound’ or ‘B2B data contact provider’.

 This is in contrast to the old way of SEO.
 Before, we focused on search terms like ‘how to do demand generation’ or ‘how to calculate your TAM’.
-People will find your website that way, which isn’t a bad thing.
-But they’re not likely to convert off the back of that search.
+These phrases have high search volumes, so loads of people will find your website that way, which isn’t a bad thing.
+But the crucial thing is they’re unlikely to convert off the back of that search.

 “Think of it as a growth strategy.
 Once you have the money keywords list and you rank for your target keywords, you need to think about what you’re doing with this traffic.”